Cloudera Manager and CDH QuickStart Guide

 - Click Continue.
 The Installing Selected Parcels screen displays.
 Cloudera Manager installs CDH.
 During the parcel installation, progress is indicated for the phases of the parcel installation process in separate progress bars.
 When the Continue button at the bottom of the screen turns blue, the installation process is completed.

 - Click Continue.
 The Host Inspector runs to validate the installation, and provides a summary of what it finds, including all the versions of the installed components.
-You can ignore the "Cloudera recommends setting /proc/sys/vm/swappiness to 0" warning and if the validation is otherwise successful, click Finish.
+Click Finish.
 The Cluster Setup screen displays.

 Add and Configure Services